 Moving the Camera

-The camera can be moved in 2 different ways:
+The camera can be moved in 2 different ways, both which involve these blocks (under Scene > View > Camera).

-Make the camera follow an Actor.
 This will set the camera’s position to the center point of the Actor.
-Unlike the name suggests, this is a one-off move that must continually be used to continue the “following”

 Off Screen Actors Become Inactive

-Something you may notice is that actors that are off screen stop “simulating”, as if they "froze" in time.
+Something you may notice is that actors that are off screen stop working, as if they froze in time.
 We do this to preserve performance.

 Nevertheless, there are cases where you want an actor to be active regardless of whether it’s on or off screen.

-To make an actor always active, use the following block.
+To make an actor always active, use the following block (under Actor > Properties > Misc).

 Summary